 - Gianna has gathered a list of family-friendly volunteer opportunities here.

 - Gather up non-perishable food donations for the 12th annual “Feeding the Dream” Food Drive.
-Traditionally, families can drop off items at any MPRB Recreation Center through Martin Luther King Jr. Day.
+Families can drop off items at any MPRB Recreation Center through Martin Luther King Jr. Day.

 - Our friends at Doing Good Together offered several ideas to Turn Family Movie Night into a Cozy Act of Kindness.
 You can find a list of family-friendly movies here.